kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Windows NTLM.
 - [ ] certificate.
 - [ ] SAML.
-- [x] personal access token (PAT).
+- [ ] personal access token (PAT).

 ### You have an Azure function hosted in an App Service plan named az400-9940427-func1.
 You need to configure az400-9940427-func1 to upgrade the functions automatically whenever new code is committed to the master branch of https://github.com/Azure-Samples/functions-quickstart.
 To complete this task, sign in to the Microsoft Azure portal.

 NO ANSWER

-### You need to replace the existing DevOps tools to support the planned changes.
+### You need to replace the e isting DevOps tools to support the planned changes.
 What should you use?

 ![Question 13](images/question13.jpg)

-- [x] Trello: Azure Boards.
+- [ ] Trello: Azure Boards.
 Bamboo: Azure Pipelines.
 BitBucket: GitHub repositories.
 - [ ] Trello: Azure Test Plans.
 Bamboo: GitHub Actions.
 BitBucket: Azure Artifacts.
 - [ ] Trello: GitHub repositories.
 Bamboo: Azure Artifacts.
 BitBucket: Azure Pipelines.
 - [ ] Trello: Azure Boards.
 Bamboo: GitHub Actions.
 BitBucket: Azure Artifacts.